 Every time I travel or move to a new destination, I am always curious about what to eat.
 I want to know the local specialty foods, wines, and liquor.
 Tasting the local food is just as important as seeing the sights, in my opinion.
-We lived in Lithuania for two years, and tried all the food.
-Here is a list of what to eat when visiting the beautiful, Baltic destination of Lithuania.
+We lived in Lithuania for two years, and tested all the food.
+Here is our list of the best food you have to eat while visiting Lithuania.

 Those of you who follow us regularly know that my husband is Lithuanian so I have had the pleasure of spending a lot of time in the small but gorgeous country and taste the local foods from border to border.
 So join me in a culinary adventure around Lithuania!

-Potato dumplings – cepelinai: I actually have to have one (or three) every summer when we go home for a visit.
+Ok if you try nothing else on the list, this is one food you have to eat while visiting Lithuania.
+I actually have to have one (or three) every summer when we go home for a visit.
+It is also the Lithuania National Dish.
 Cepeliani are boiled potato dumplings stuffed with seasoned minced meat.
 They are topped with sour cream and bacon sauce.
-Yes, bacon!
+Yes, bacon sauce!

-Dumplings – koldūnai: Pronounced kal-dune-ay, these are similar to perogies from Poland but better!
+Pronounced kal-dune-ay, these are similar to perogies from Poland but better!
+These little bites of heaven come stuffed with meat, and are covered in sour cream and bacon sauce!

-They can come with meat, and sour cream and bacon sauce, too!
-My favorite is with fresh fruit inside.
+However, my favorite is with fresh fruit inside.
 You know it’s good if I prefer fruit over bacon.
+Oh MY!

 My mother-in-law made the best koldūnai stuffed with blueberries, and then we eat the yogurt or fresh creme on top.
 Can you say holy shit balls?!
 It’s like a religious experience; they are that good.

 When you are done eating these, your mouth is purple, so don’t plan on looking for a date until you brush your purple teeth.